SocietyForArtisticResearch/rc-pandoc-help/01-01-A-about.md

 types of import formats are also supported.
 Multiple authors can collaborate in a single exposition.

-## Connection between RC and JAR
+## Connection Between RC and JAR

 The RC forms the technical backbone of the Journal for Artistic Research (JAR): potential JAR expositions emerge from the range of the artistic research activities taking place in the RC.
 Moreover, submissions and peer-reviewing for JAR takes place in the RC.
 Expositions published in JAR are either nominated by authors, or directly selected by JAR editorial board.

-# Basic Account vs full Account
+# Basic Account vs Full Account

 When you register an account in the RC, you will first just have a basic account.
 This will allow you to be a supervisor, review expositions, and leave comments.
 Some application calls may also accept limited user accounts to submit forms.